Welcome in!

 • Lots of burp cloths.
 Our favorites are the Lou Lou burp cloths and the handmade ones we received as a gift from my sister-in-law’s mom!
 She sewed together a cloth diaper and fleece fabric.
 We loved them so much that I asked her to make me a couple more!
 Even if you don’t have a spitty baby (we weren’t so lucky), they are great to have for messes and spills as you venture into solids.

 • Pack n’ Play.
-If you’re super practical, many moms purchase one with the bassinet insert and use it in place of a true bassinet.
+If you’re super practical, purchase one with the bassinet insert and use it in place of a true bassinet.
 It can also be used as a playpen and a travel crib as they grow!
-It’s been a lifesaver to have for weekend trips and Sunday mornings, when Ruth naps during church service.

 Honorable mentions:

 • Bouncer.
 While we went with the Baby Delight, if I were to do it again I’d probably register for the Bjorn.
-It seems significantly more secure in the harness to be honest, but the Delight worked just fine (and was more economical) and we still got great use out of it.
+It seems significantly more secure in the harness to be honest, but the Delight worked just fine (and was more budget-friendly).
 It was perfect for when I didn’t want to wear her as I worked around the house.
 We used when they have more head control but aren’t sitting up independently.
 (Probably month 3 – 6ish)

 • Miss Mouths Stain Remover and Folex.
 Miss Mouths is great for avocado, berries, etc. and I love Folex for spit up stains!
 Also note: the sun is magical.
 Get yourself a make-shift clothes line and hang dry your stained items!